Items infused with CBD have exploded on the wellness market in recent years and they’re putting consumers in an interesting position.

 Consumers can find CBD-based products in gas stations, online boutiques, health food stores, nutrition shops and everywhere in between.
 Often, mass productions come with untested products as producers are more concerned with making a quick buck.
 Particularly, an industry that exists within a legal grey area and therefore with little to no FDA restrictions.

 According to a study published by Virginia Commonwealth University researchers, find that quality control remains an issue with this industry as many compounds are not lab tested.
-They found CBD oils from popular dispensary Diamond CBD have harmful chemicals such as dextromethorphan, which is found in cough syrups, and 5F-ADB known for being combined in synthetic, illicit drugs like K2 and Spice.
+They found CBD oils that have been distributed in the past have had harmful chemicals such as dextromethorphan, which is found in cough syrups, and 5F-ADB known for being combined in synthetic, illicit drugs like K2 and Spice.

 Of course, not all health and wellness boutiques that sell CBD use non-lab tested compounds and products.
 Some more notable and reputable companies have an interest in their consumers that go beyond profit and includes their well-being.
 So, they make sure their products are as holistic as possible.

-Aside from consuming synthetic ingredients that have a high probability of causing addiction, the importance of lab tested CBD oils, CBD waters or other hemp-derived products can be dangerous.
+Aside from consuming synthetic ingredients that have a high probability of causing addiction, the importance of lab tested CBD oils, CBD waters or other hemp-derived products can’t be trusted if not tested first.
 This is where third-party lab testing comes in.
 Many CBD enthusiasts have come across this term browsing online boutiques or reading product labels, but what, exactly, does it mean?
 Let’s unpack it.

 Third-party lab testing separates the good from the bad.
 They are, as the name suggests, unrelated, unbiased testing facilities to analyze and verify the quality of a product.
 These analytical laboratories often come at high cost to manufacturers and distributors and can turn up negative results for certain providers.
 It’s clear why some don’t bother with third-party testing.